daniellerch/daniellerch.github.io/stego/aletheia/lsbr-attack-en.md

 ---

-> In this article we are going to talk about how to detect tools that use the LSB replacement or LSB replacement technique in bitmap images.
+> In this article we are going to talk about how to detect tools that use the LSB replacement or LSB replacement technique in uncompressed images.
 To do this, we are going to use the steganalysis tool [Aletheia](https://github.com/daniellerch/aletheia).

 <style>